solo-io/ecs-mcdemo/README.md

 Following AWS best security practices and to avoid manual BOOTSTRAP token exchanged, an ECS Task Role will be created in AWS IAM, which `istioctl` will use.
 If the role already exists, the script will proceed without making changes.
 If the role does not exist, the script will create it.

-Additionally, this script ensures the ECS Task has an **execution role** allowing it to write to **CloudWatch Logs**.
-This role is necessary for ECS tasks to send logs to CloudWatch.

 The script will check if the ECS Task Role exists in your AWS account and if the Role is not present, it will:

 - Create an IAM policy with the necessary permissions.
 - Create an IAM role.
 - Assign the newly created permissions to the newly created IAM role.

 Additionally the script will **Export the ARNs of the roles (whether created or pre-existing)** as environment variables for use in the subsequent steps.